How to Wash Tie Dye ShirtsThis post may contain affiliate links which might earn us money. Please read my Disclosure and Privacy policies here

 If your shirt starts to look dingy, add white vinegar to your wash.
 This will help brighten the colors.
 Next, wash your shirts inside out to prolong the vibrancy of the dye.

 Air drying is also preferred after the first couple of washings.
 Just make sure to dry indoors or out of direct sunlight.

 If you’ve always wanted to tie-dye shirts, what are you waiting for?
-With these tips, you’ll ensure that your hard work doesn’t go to waste.
+With these tips, you’ll ensure your hard work isn’t wasted.